Connect to Power BI XMLA Data in RunMyProcess through Connect Cloud

 5. Navigate to the Permissions tab in the Add Power BI XMLA Connection page and update the User-based permissions.

-After connecting to Power BI XMLA, create OData Endpoints for the desired table(s).
+After connecting to Power BI XMLA, create a workspace for your desired table(s).

-2. Select the Power BI XMLA connection (e.g. PowerBIXMLA1) and click Next
+3. Select the Power BI XMLA connection (e.g. PowerBIXMLA1) and click Next.

-With the connection and OData endpoints configured, you are ready to connect to Power BI XMLA data from RunMyProcess.
+With the connection, PAT, and Workspace configured, you are ready to connect to Power BI XMLA data from RunMyProcess.

 Retrieve Power BI XMLA Data from RunMyProcess DigitalSuite Studio